-Article I Academy of Richmond County School Council
+Article I Richmond Hill K-8 School Council

-A school council has been established at Academy of Richmond County and organized under the authority of State law.
+A school council has been established at Richmond Hill K-8 and organized under the authority of State law.
 (O.C.G.A.
 20-2-85-20-2-86).
-Hereinafter the Academy of Richmond County Council shall be referred to as the School Council or the Council.
+Hereinafter the Richmond Hill K-8 School Council shall be referred to as the School Council or the Council.